Himanshugoelnasa/laravel-quizze/README.md

 # Demo

 Check the following demo project.

 **[View demo](http://laravel-quizze-2d95963d3b55.herokuapp.com)**

+Note: The url have SSL issue so kindly try to use Mozilla Firefox for now, other brwosers can have issue.
+This issue will be resolved soon.

 Register and login to take quizze